ShujiaHuang/basevar/README.md

 ```

-**Note**: If you hit something like the following error information when compile the `htslib` above, we can ignore it
+**Note**: If you hit something error information looks like the following when you're compilling the `htslib` above,
-and the codes should still works fine.
+you can ignore it and the codes should still work well.

 ```bash
 test/test_khash.c: In function 'write_stats_str2int':